 Pregnancy, birth and maternity care in Spain

 The standard of care for pregnant women in Spain is highly regarded in both the private and public sectors.
 The degree of medical contact is reasonably high, with an initial appointment with a doctor or midwife (Comadrona/Llevadora) to confirm the pregnancy, antenatal appointments and hospital scans.
 Most births take place in a hospital although home births are becoming increasingly popular.
 A word of warning: if you wish to give birth at a private clinic, it’s advisable to take out medical insurance well ahead of getting pregnant otherwise it might be hard to find an insurer.

 Visiting the dentist in Spain

 Dental treatment is not covered by the state healthcare system unless in an emergency.
-You must either pay for dental treatment unless you have private health insurance.
+You must pay for dental treatment unless you have private health insurance.
 Dental surgeries are everywhere in Spanish towns, so you won´t have trouble finding one.

 Pharmacies in Spain

 Look for a store with a large green cross sign outside.

 Farmacias are usually open Monday to Friday from 9.30am to 2pm and 4pm to 9.30pm, and Saturdays 9.30am to 2pm.
 There’s usually a notice on the pharmacy window or door with details of the nearest 24-hour pharmacy (Farmacia de Guardia).